 - Keep Lancing Lovely

-Clean ups on private land - whilst the Councils can provide some support for clean ups on private land such as private garage compounds and back alleys; it cannot be undertaken under the insurance of the Councils.
+Whilst the Councils can provide some support for clean-ups on private land such as private garage compounds and back alleys; it cannot be undertaken under the insurance of the Councils.
 Permission to undertake the activity should be obtained from the owner and insurance obtained.